 Ingredients (US cup = 240ml )

 - 1 Green chili chopped (skip if making for kids)

-- ¼ to ½ tsp red chilli powder or as desired
+- ¼ to ½ teaspoon red chilli powder or as desired

-- 1 tbsp lemon juice or as needed
+- 1 tablespoon lemon juice or as needed

-Roast the peanuts well on a medium heat until aromatic.
+- Roast the peanuts well on a medium heat until aromatic & golden.

 - Pour puffed rice in a wide bowl.
 Clean up the dirt and powdery part.
 Best way to clean up is to sieve it.

-If the puffed rice is not crisp, then roast them in a pan until crisp.
+- If the puffed rice is not crisp, then dry roast them in a pan until crisp.
 Cool them completely.

 - Transfer them to a large mixing bowl.
 Add onions & tomatoes.
 Sprinkle salt, red chili powder, lemon juice & oil over the tomatoes.

 - Begin to mix the onions and tomatoes with the spice powder first.
 Then mix it with the puffed rice.